 - Cornwall Character Area description

 A greater level of local detail than in the National Character Areas.
-Here the landscape character is described through 40 Character Area.
+Here the landscape character is described through 44 Cornwall Character Areas (CCAs) and 19 Landscape Character Types (LCTs).

 - Area of Outstanding Natural Beauty (AONB) Management Plan